Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Numerical Results

 In this section, we first evaluate our method in static scenarios for different numbers of nodes $N$, channels $M$, and messages $L$ under conditional activation patterns, and then consider dynamic scenarios in which the distribution of active node sets $p$ changes over time, resulting in different conditional activation patterns.
 In each of the following cases, we average performance curves over 15 different independent runs to ensure the robustness of the methodology.

-\textit{\textbf{Scenario definition.}} To construct the \ac{BN} for each message \( l \in \mathcal{L} \), we employ a hierarchical sampling process to define the structure of the active node set \( \mathcal{A}_l \).
-We start by randomly selecting four root nodes, each of which can activate up to four child nodes.
-This branching process continues recursively, forming a tree-like structure with directed edges representing conditional dependencies.
+\textit{\textbf{Scenario definition.}} To construct the \ac{BN} for each message $l \in \mathcal{L}$, a hierarchical sampling process defines the active node set $\mathcal{A}_l$.
+We begin with four random root nodes, each activating up to four child nodes, continuing recursively to form a tree representing conditional dependencies.
 To maintain computational tractability and avoid an excessively large set of active nodes, we introduce constraints on the tree's expansion at deeper levels.
 Specifically: (i) Up to level 4, each node can activate four child nodes; (ii) From level 5 to level 8, each node activates at most three child nodes; (iii) Beyond level 8, the branching is limited to two child nodes per node.
 This controlled growth ensures that the resulting \ac{BN} remains compact and the sampled active sets \( \mathcal{A}_l \) are of manageable size while preserving a rich structure of conditional dependencies.